alebairos/xfutebol/singleboard-manual.md

 **Player 1's Midfielder Passes to Player 1's Attacker**: Md1C4 PASS E5At1 .

 **Interpretation**: Player 1's Midfielder at C4 passes to tile E5, where Player 1's Attacker is positioned.

+## Initial Game State Configuration
+### xfutebol Match Representation

+A match in "xfutebol" is represented by a sequence of game state strings, each depicting the board configuration at a specific point in time.
+The collection of these states chronicles the progression of the match from start to finish.

+#### Initial Game State
+`Gk1/3Df1Df2Df3/2Md1Md2/3At1B/4/4At2/2Md3Md4/3Df4Df5Df6Gk2`

+This string represents the starting layout of the game board.
+It includes the positions of Player 1 and Player 2's Goalkeepers (Gk), Defenders (Df), Midfielders (Md), Attackers (At), and the Ball (B).
+The ball is positioned on tile d5, reflecting Player 1's victory in the coin flip, which determines the starting position of the ball.

+#### Goal Scoring and Resetting the Board
+When a goal is scored, the board is reset to its initial configuration, but with the ball placed in the center tile associated with the player who conceded the goal.
+This reset reflects the new starting state for the continuation of the match.

+For example, if Player 1 scores a goal, the board is reset with the ball on Player 2's center tile (e4).

+#### Subsequent Game States
+Each move in the match alters the board's state, resulting in a new game state string.
+These strings, when sequenced together, form a complete record of the match.

+For example:
+1. After Move 1: `...`
+2. After Move 2: `...`
+3. After a Goal Scored: `Gk1/3Df1Df2Df3/2Md1Md2/4/3B/4At2/2Md3Md4/3Df4Df5Df6Gk2`
+4. ...

+#### End of the Match
+The final game state string in the sequence represents the board at the conclusion of the match, capturing the end result of the gameplay.

+By analyzing this sequence of game states, players can review and understand the flow of the match, strategic decisions made, and key moments that influenced the outcome.